 Established by Scott O’Dell and Zena Sutherland in 1982, the Scott O’Dell Award is given for a distinguished work of historical fiction for young readers.
 To be eligible, a book must be published by a U.S. publisher; the setting must be South, Central or North America; and the author must be a U.S. citizen.
 Books published during each cal

 Established by Scott O’Dell and Zena Sutherland in 1982, the Scott O’Dell Award is given for a distinguished work of historical fiction for young readers.
 To be eligible, a book must be published by a U.S. publisher; the setting must be South, Central or North America; and the author must be a U.S. citizen.
 Books published during each calendar year are eligible for the following year’s award.
 Awards are normally given during the annual ALA Conference.
-However, due to author schedules, awards may be given during the Winter meeting.
-The Scott O'Dell Award for Historical Fiction's Awards Committee may consider any eligible book, but publishers’ submissions are valuable in bringing books to the attention of the Committee.
-To be eligible for the award, a book must have been published as a book intended for children or young people, it must be set in the New World (Canada, Central or South America, or the United States), it must be published by a publisher in the United States, and it must be written in English by a citizen of the United States.
-Each year the selection is made by the Award Committee, which was headed from its inception in 1982 until her death in 2002 by Zena Sutherland, Professor Emeritus of Children's Literature at the University of Chicago.
+However, due to author schedules, awards may be given during the Winter meeting or at the Public Library Association's annual conference.

 The home of The Scott O’Dell Award for Historical Fiction is the Reinberger Children’s Library Center at the Kent State University iSchool in Kent, Ohio.